 Credit Risk: Credit risk is the risk that the issuer of a security may be unable to make interest payments and/or repay principal when due.
 A downgrade to an issuer's credit rating or a perceived change in an issuer's financial strength may affect a security's value, and thus, impact the investment portfolio's performance.
 Government agency obligations have different levels of credit support and, therefore, different degrees of credit risk.
-Securities issued by agencies and instrumentalities of the U.S. Government are supported by the full faith and credit of the United States, such as the Federal Housing Administration and Ginnie Mae, present credit risk that is generally lower than other securities issued by other state or local agencies, or other public or private entities.
+Securities issued by agencies and instrumentalities of the U.S. Government that are supported by the full faith and credit of the United States, such as the Federal Housing Administration and Ginnie Mae, present little credit risk.
 Other securities issued by agencies and instrumentalities sponsored by the U.S. Government, that are supported only by the issuer's right to borrow from the U.S. Treasury, subject to certain limitations, and securities issued by agencies and instrumentalities sponsored by the U.S. Government that are sponsored by the credit of the issuing agencies, such as Freddie Mac and Fannie Mae, are subject to a greater degree of credit risk.
-U.S. government agency securities issued or guaranteed by the credit of the agency still involve a risk of non-payment of principal and/or interest.
+U.S. government agency securities issued or guaranteed by the credit of the agency may still involve a risk of non-payment of principal and/or interest.

-Cyber Security Risk: Matson Money and its service providers' use of internet, technology and information systems may expose the investment advisor to potential risks linked to cyber security breaches of those technological or information systems.
-Cyber security breaches, amongst other things, could allow an unauthorized party to gain access to proprietary information, customer data, or fund assets, or cause the investment advisor and/or its service providers to suffer data corruption or lose operational functionality.
+Cyber Security Risk: Matson Money and its service providers' use of internet, technology and information systems may expose the investment adviser to potential risks linked to cyber security breaches of those technological or information systems.
+Cyber security breaches, amongst other things, could allow an unauthorized party to gain access to proprietary information, customer data, or fund assets, or cause the investment adviser and/or its service providers to suffer data corruption or lose operational functionality

-Emerging Markets Risk: Numerous emerging market countries have a history of, and continue to experience serious, and potentially continuing, economic and political volatility.
-Stock markets in many emerging market countries are generally relatively small, expensive to trade in and have higher risks than those in developed markets.
+Emerging Markets Risk: Numerous emerging market countries have a history of, and continue to experience serious, and potentially continuing, economic and political problems.
+Stock markets in many emerging market countries are relatively small, expensive to trade in and generally have higher risks than those in developed markets.
 Securities in emerging markets also may be less liquid than those in developed markets and foreigners are often limited in their ability to invest in, and withdraw assets from, these markets.
 Additional restrictions may be imposed under other conditions.
 Frontier market countries generally have smaller economies or less developed capital markets and, as a result, the risks of investing in emerging market countries are magnified in frontier market countries.

-Equity Market Risk: Even a long-term investment approach cannot guarantee a profit or prevent a loss.
-Economic, market, political, and issuer-specific conditions and events, known as market risks, will cause the value of equity securities, and the investment strategies that own them, to rise or fall which will cause the value of your equity profile to rise or fall.
+Equity Market Risk: Even a long-term investment approach cannot guarantee a profit.
+Economic, market, political, and issuer-specific conditions and events will cause the value of equity securities, and the investment strategies that owns them, to rise or fall.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.